 Washington recycling business taps GTTC lawyers for multi-million dollar coverage and fraud action

-Frank Cordell and Greg Pendleton represent a local construction waste recycling business in coverage and tort litigation against its property and business income insurer.
-The case is pending in King County Superior Court and concerns an allegedly bad faith claims investigation and denial by the insurer.
+Frank Cordell and Greg Pendleton successfully represented a local construction waste recycling business in coverage and tort litigation against its property and business income insurer.

 Building owner hires GTTC to act as coverage counsel in crane collapse

 In 2019, a tower crane in Seattle collapsed while being dismantled, killing four people and causing extensive property damage.
 GTTC lawyers Dale Kingman and Greg Pendleton represent the building owner in connection with its Builder’s Risk and CGL coverage interests.